 Instead of asking “Is it absolutely necessary to share this with my team?” ask “Is it absolutely necessary that I keep this from my team?”

 19. Employee happiness is 23.3 percent more correlated to connections with coworkers than direct supervisors.

 Coworker relationships matter, and they matter on a level that is bigger than you might expect.
 As part of a recent employee engagement survey they conducted, the team at TINYpulse found that employee happiness is much more closely correlated to the connections they share with their coworkers, rather than those they share with their direct supervisors.

 This doesn't mean that the connection an employee has with their supervisor is unimportant — far from it.
 An employee's relationship with their supervisor matters a great deal, but it's often their coworkers that truly inspire them to go the extra mile at work.

 There are many ways to inspire stronger coworker relationships, like team outings and activities, but to get the best results, it's best to bake it into your organizational culture— right down to the way your spaces are organized.

-Building spaces that encourage organic interactions between employees, and encouraging those interactions can make a dramatic impact on the way relationships form at work.
+Building spaces that encourage organic interactions between employee and encouraging those interactions can make a dramatic impact on the way relationships sustain people at work.

 Although some of these employee retention statistics may seem alarming, it's not all bad news.
-Understanding what drives employee behavior, and cultivating a great work environment and employee value proposition, will go a long way in helping your organization beat the odds.
+Understanding what drives employee behavior and working to cultivate a stellar work environment and employee value proposition will go a long way towards helping your organization beat the odds on retention.

-Are you ready to take the next step toward retaining your best employees?
-Check out our latest guide:
+If you're ready to take the next step towards retaining your best employees, check out our latest guide: